-Springboard Forestry is a consulting firm focused on conservation forestry, finance, and water resources.
-We manage land, help to build businesses, and steward legacies with an awareness and respect for the multitude of values that these places provide.
+Springboard Forestry is a consulting firm focused on conservation forestry, finance, water resources, and wood supply chains.
+We manage land, help to build businesses, and work to chart the future of wood with an awareness and respect for the multitude of values that forests provide.

-Email us directly, or fill out the form at the bottom of this page: DIRECT CONTACT INFO: firstname.lastname@example.org 971-678-9464 615 SE Spokane St. Portland, OR 97202 www.springboardforestry.com instagram @hyla_woods
+Email us directly, or fill out the form at the bottom of this page: DIRECT CONTACT INFO: firstname.lastname@example.org 971-678-9464 www.springboardforestry.com instagram @springboardforestry

-Forests are perhaps the best, most local, and most tangible way that we can leave out mark on the land.
+Forests are a remarkable, local, and tangible way that we can leave out mark on the land.
 By owning, stewarding, and planning for forests appropriately, they can serve a vast array of values.
-While we work closely with financial values, we also help landowners account and manage for many others, including water […]
+While we work closely with financial values, we also help landowners and wood products businesses account and manage for many others, including […]

 From the Forest:

-Musings, pictures, and reflections from and about our region's land:
+Musings, pictures, and reflections from and about our region's land, people, and economies.

 Walk through any northwest forest and you’ll find ties to our climate.
 Maybe it’s brown seedlings, increased breakage from ice storms, a blown out stream, or simply the remarkable biomass that surrounds you.
 Forests are inarguably one of the world’s most important tools in mitigating and adapting to climate change.
 Roughly 50% of the dry […]